Shristi625/task1/task-1.md

 - A text or HTML file containing your scan results (e.g., `scan_results.txt`, `scan_results.html`).
 - A brief summary (in a separate `.md` or `.txt` file) of the services found and potential risks.

-## Next Steps
-- Explore additional Nmap features, such as service/version detection with `-sV`.
-- Use Wireshark to analyze specific services in detail.
-- Research how to secure open ports (e.g., firewall configurations).